Posts

 Families And How To Escape Them - Chapter Two - A Serendipitous Escape (Part 2)

 With little money time can hang heavily on the unemployed.
 I was pleased in mid October 1987 when a friend, Richard, who was younger than me called by at random at the flat, and chose his time well.
 I had not seen him for what seemed like ages.
-Having caught up with whatever local news there was that was fit to share, he said he had called because he was on the way to the swimming pool.
-Did I want to go with him?
+Having caught up with all the local news there was that was fit to share, he said he had called because he was on the way to the swimming pool.
+He invited me to go with him.
 Just as being unemployed makes for a weaker structured life, so friendliness among the unemployed lacks structure.
 I could not swim but collected my trunks and towel in a bag and decided that the walk alone would be rewarding.
 He told me in detail how he enjoying working in Nottingham.
 I talked about how my ideas about nurse training had stalled and my diminishing belief in the idea of paid work when employers seemed so opaque, and there were so many applicants with so little experience because the jobs were so few.
-We agreed too, about the unspoken gender and anti-union bia...
+We agreed too, about the unspoken gender and anti-union bi...

 Families And How To Escape - Chapter Three - The Unknown Familiar

 It was predictable that the Friday I left Gainsborough was packed and sociable.
 Waking up with Alan was a first I was glad that I was no going to repeat.
-Mid-morning Mother came and went, with her shopping trolley, taking away any perishable food I had left.
+Mid-morning Mother came and went, taking the last of the perishable food in her shopping trolley with her.
 Later I walked a few doors up the street and said 'Goodbye' to Sue Hethershaw at her house.
-She was cheerful about it, as if my leaving the town for good was nearly normal.
-Her husband, Nick, was about so she was distant, but still pleasant to me.
+Her husband, Nick, was about so she was distant but cheerful about my putting the town behind me.
 As she put it 'You are not going a way forever.
 The place will still be here.
-You will return as a different person.'.
-At home I checked the boxes I had filled again, and packed them again, tighter this time.
+You will simply return to it as a different person.
+You being allowed to change is what matters.'.
+At home I checked the boxes that I had filled and repacked them, tighter this time.
 Before I had part filled the boxes and stored them out of sight.
-Now when I finished packing I put them in the yard, since the sun was out, for Graham to pack just as tightly in his car.
+Now when I finished packing I put them in the yard, since the sun was out, for Graham to pack tightly in his car.
 I was at ready when Graham arrived.
 I have always admired the sense of team wo...

 Families And How To Escape Them - Chapter Four - Scratch Connections

 Over the weekend I stayed in the house, trying to compact and reduce the amount of space that my worldly goods took up, to appease my new landlord.
-The more that I looked around the house, beyond what I had to tidy, the less I could avoid wanting to ask myself how a house could be a house without plants or books in it.
+The more that I looked around the house, beyond what I had to make seem small, the less I could avoid wondering how a house could be a house without plants or books in it.
 Even the parental house, the family house I had left behind, had books and plants in it.
-And the books there were read and changed every so often as well.
+The books were read and changed every so often as well.
 The sterile anonymity of this new house remained a mystery to me.
-But if the house was that tidy that it was for owning but not living in, then it took me a long while to think back to last November and recognise that in seeing and rejecting the flea pit lodgings, with flea pit landlords, where the pitch for renting the rooms clearly mis-represented and mis-sold the rooms.
-In my haste of avoiding the mistake of renting one of those dodgy rooms for rent I had made a different mistake, which was equally to do with chara...
+But if the house was that tidy that it was for owning but not living in.
+It took me a long while to think back to last November and recognise that in seeing and rejecting the flea pit lodgings, with flea pit landlords, where the pitch for renting the rooms clearly mis-represented and mis-sold the rooms.
+In my haste of avoiding the mistake of renting one of those dodgy rooms for rent I had made a different mistake, which was equally to do with character.
+As I mulle...

 Families And How To Escape Them - Chapter Five - Finding My Way Around